 33. The Spanish Garden

-Leaving behind Pamplona square, where 8 large Colmenar stone vases can be seen with fruit and flowers, we encounter The Pavilion Garden on the right and The Spanish Garden on the left.
+Leaving behind Pamplona square, where 8 large Colmenar stone vases can be seen with fruit and flowers, we follow our visit with the audioguide and encounter The Pavilion Garden on the right and The Spanish Garden on the left.
 Dominated by the Statue of Faun, there are beautiful liquid amber specimens, a native North American tree whose autumn colouring is spectacular.
 The name of this tree originates from its fragrant resin, which is similar to amber.

 To the right, we find straight lines of fruit trees, which have been influenced by the historical gardens and the concept of Baroque geometric orchards within a Garden.
 The Landscape of Aranjuez is noted for gardens that extend into orchards and groves.

 Next is one of the artistic expressions that inspired the Gardens of Aranjuez.
 It is an Arbour from the early 20th century called Rusiñol because it was subsequently painted by this artist, who received the first prize medal at the medieval Exhibition of Fine Arts in 1908.
 Santiago Rusiñol established his residence in Aranjuez until the end of his days, and the gardens were almost exclusively the main theme of his work in the second half of his life.